-Great to use on furniture, floor, kennels, and both indoors and outdoors.
+Great to use on furniture, floors, kennels, and both indoors and outdoors.
 Easy to keep clean and store in cool months.
 Great for dogs of all sizes.

 Some said the surface scratched easily and is fairly slippery.